 If the material is too loose, pull it out and cut a larger piece.
 If the opening is small, use a screwdriver to push the copper wire mesh down into the opening.
-In any situation it is important to make certain that the material is not left to dangle outside of the opening, or be bulging out in such a way that it may come into direct contact with the elements, thereby limiting the likelihood of oxidizing over time.
+Keep in mind the importance of making certain that the material is not left to dangle outside of the opening, or be bulging out in such a way that it may come into direct contact with the elements, thereby limiting the likelihood of oxidizing over time.

 Additional Tips for Keeping Mice and Rats Out of Your Home

-Mice and other rodent pests present difficult problems for homeowners throughout Northern Virginia, Maryland, and the District.
+Mice and other rodent pests present difficult problems for homeowners throughout Northern Virginia, Maryland, and Washington D.C.
 You can prevent mice and rats from entering your house by heeding a few simple tips from the pest control pros.

-- Rodent pests seek to enter businesses and homes as soon as the weather changes.
+Rodent pests seek to enter businesses and homes as soon as the weather changes.
 Don’t invite mice and rats into your home by leaving garage or other entry doors open.
-This also includes built-in pest access doors and loading bay doors.
+This also includes built-in pet access doors and loading bay doors.

 Quick Facts You May Not Know About Rats